Sven-I-Am/challenge-php-guestbook/README.md

 ### Nice to have
 1. Add a profanity filter (array with "bad" words) :heavy_check_mark:
 2. Replace typed smileys with their image counterpart :heavy_check_mark:
-3. Allow the user to pick how many messages he wants to see displayed
+3. Allow the user to pick how many messages he wants to see displayed :heavy_check_mark: